wknishio/variable-terminal/doc/readme.txt

 in environments without graphical interface but with a text terminal.

-The default and recommended user interface is the graphical console, as most consumer computers nowadays have support for graphical environments.
+The default and recommended user interface is the graphical console, as most computers nowadays have support for graphical environments.

-The included scripts in the format variable-terminal-[mode]-[interface].[*] can be used to start this software used in a specific combination of mode and user interface.
+The included scripts in the format variable-terminal-[mode]-[interface].[*] can

-## Connection configuration
+be used to start this software used in a specific combination of mode and user interface.

-To start running effectively, connection configurations must be set for client and server.
+## Connection settings

-When using graphical console, a dialog will appear to ease the connection configuration.
+To start running effectively, connection settings must be set for client and server, when using graphical console, a dialog will appear to ease the configuration of connection settings.

 The connection settings are these: